AKC23/Net-Explorer/README.md

 YouTube link of our project: https://www.youtube.com/watch?v=XhUf8l_xL0M&t=9s&ab_channel=AhmadulKarimChowdhury

-**If you want to download our browser then download the 'jar' file only.
+**If you want to download our browser then download the 'jar' file only **Active database named 'browser' to connect with database, history and bookmark page will work then.